francescoo22/masters-thesis/chapters/3-Related-Work.typ

 In addition to use Prusti to ensure that programs are free from runtime panics, developers can gradually add annotations to their code, thereby achieving increasingly robust correctness guarantees and improving the overall reliability and safety of their software.

 In terms of Viper encoding, Rust structs are represented as potentially nested and recursive predicates representing unique access to a type instance.
 Furthermore, moves and straightforward usages of Rust's shared and mutable borrows are akin to ownership transfers within the permission semantics of separation logic assertions.
-Reborrowing is directly modeled using magic wands: when a reborrowed reference is returned to the caller, it includes a magic wand denoting the ownership of all locations from which borrowing occurred, except those currently in the proof.
+Reborrowing is directly modeled using magic wands, Viper's counterpart to the separating implication in separation logic.
+When a reborrowed reference is returned to the caller, it includes a magic wand denoting the ownership of all locations from which borrowing occurred, except those currently in the proof.

 === Gobra